-The activities that must be taken into account when replacing an TM54F are described below.
+The activities that must be taken into account when replacing an TM54F are subsequently described.

 If a TM54F has a hardware defect, then it must be replaced by an identical module.
-Preconditions:

 - The module is defective and must be replaced. - The control cabinet is in a no-voltage condition, all of the connectors and cables are labeled.